 - Don’t Spend More Than 50% of Your Credit Limit – When it comes to credit cards, think of them as you being able to borrow more than your friend really wants to lend you.
 The reality is, spending more than 50% of your credit limit is the first sign of many financial hardships.
 Doing this will increase your debt to available credit ratio to an unhealthy point!

 - Don’t Wait Until The Last Minute To Make Your Payments – Wouldn’t you love it if your boss paid you a week or two early?
 Well, the lenders love it too!
 Making it a point to consistently make early payments on your credit card will drastically improve your credit scores.

-If you follow these steps, chances are, you will be able to enjoy fair to good credit scores in as little as 12 to 18 months and good to excellent scores in as little as 24 to 30 months!
+If you follow these steps, chances are, you will be able to enjoy fair to good credit scores in as little as 12 to 18 months.
+And, with continued use, excellent scores in as little as 24 to 30 months!
 I know it may seem like a long time now but, my how time flies!
-I hope that you’ve enjoyed this article and that it’s given you great ideas for getting your credit score on track!

 This article was proudly written by Joshua Rodriguez, owner, and founder of CNAFinance.com.
 To get to know Joshua and ask him questions directly, join the conversation on his Google+ Profile!